samueldonkor02-collab/Allow-and-deny-list-windows-app-locker-/README.md

 There's also a compliance side to this that I didn't fully appreciate going in — frameworks like PCI-DSS and NIST actually call out application whitelisting as something organizations are expected to have, so this isn't just a "hacker skill," it's something that shows up in audits too.

 And the part that stuck with me most: what I did here on one laptop through Local Security Policy is the exact same mechanism (AppLocker) that gets pushed out to thousands of machines at once through Group Policy in a real company.
 I was just doing it small, on one machine, so I could actually understand what's happening before trying to do it at scale.

+## Where I'm Coming From
+I'm making the jump into cybersecurity from a background in **healthcare**.
+It's a different field on paper, but a lot of the muscle memory carries over — following procedures carefully, protecting sensitive information, staying calm when something isn't working the way it's supposed to.
+I'm currently studying for **CompTIA Security+** and building labs like this one to get real hands-on reps in, since that's what I'm missing on paper right now compared to my experience.

+I'm still early in this, and I know it.
+I don't have all the answers yet, and I'm not pretending to — but I'm putting in the time to actually build and break things rather than just read about them, and I want that to come through in this portfolio.

 ## What I Want to Learn Next
 - Other AppLocker rule types I haven't touched yet — publisher rules, script rules, packaged app rules